ddelong/ddelong.github.io/activity/43places.md

 ---
 ## 43 Places

-I don&#8217;t travel often, but I track where I&#8217;ve been and where I want to go using [43 Places](http://www.43places.com).
+I don't travel often, but I track where I've been and where I want to go using [43 Places](http://www.43places.com).
 You can browse [my page there](http://www.43places.com/person/d00d) or look below.